biola/chef-vault-retry/README.md

   * e.g. `SecretDecryption exception raised; please refresh vault item (passwords/root)`
 2. Recipe execution will pause for 30 seconds
 3. The process will repeat
   * It will repeat this 40 times by default (~20 minutes).
-This can be overwritten by passing a Fixnum as the `retries` argument of `ChefVaultRetry::Item.load`
+The number of retries can be customized by passing a Fixnum as the `retries` argument of `ChefVaultRetry::Item.load`